RowdyVoyeur/midi-tools/README.md

 - Capture specific MIDI Control Change (CC) messages sent by the Korg nanoKONTROL and use them to control the main output and main input volume levels of Alsamixer.

-While the second task can be useful for any setup, the first task is only useful if you have the original version of Korg nanoKONTROL.
+While the second and third tasks can be useful for any setup, the first task is only useful if you have the original version of Korg nanoKONTROL.
 As far as I know, the following versions of this device can send MIDI Note messages from the transport buttons.
 Therefore, it is not necessary to convert MIDI CC to MIDI Notes.

 ### CC To Note